ap0llo/mddocs/docs/demoprojects/api/DemoProject/ListExample/index.md

 1. Item 1
 2. Item 2

-Both numbered and bullet list also support items that specify both a `description` and a `term`:
+Both numbered and bulleted lists also support items that specify both a `description` and a `term`:

 ```xml
 <list type="number">